-I wrote this a couple months ago, and I wanted to share it because it really goes to show the power of the meanings we will give to things, even with things that are out of our control.
-I hope this may help you in reframing the meanings you currently give.
+I wrote this a couple months ago, and I wanted to share it because it really goes to show the power of the meanings we give to things, even with things outside our control.
+I hope this may help you to reframe the meanings you currently give.

 Add onto that, shopping and cleaning were not even top priorities for me!
 But I was telling myself: “I have to to something with my time”.
 And when I did these things I felt “accomplished”, “proud”, “satisfied”, and “productive”.

 If I have to guess as to why I did this, I think one big reason is I haven’t been this sick in a very long time.
 I can remember the last time I was sick, but that only lasted a day.
 4 days is something I am not used to.
 I expected to be feeling much better by now, and basing it off my past experiences wasn’t the smartest idea.
 Nonetheless it contributed to how I felt about the situation.

 As I sit and continue to reflect on this, there’s a great quote I’m applying to my situation: